Department Chair

 Spring Semester

 In this course students will study the origins of our Constitution and how it has adapted to changing times.
 The class will study both the early years of the American republic and more contemporary issues of government and politics, including the roles of the media and interest groups.
 Featured aspects of the course are landmark cases in federalism, national security, civil rights and criminal law; the separation of powers and their historical evolution are also covered.
-This course is not Earned Honors.

 Instructor: Department Staff